Dr Martin Breed

-PhD in Plant Population and Restoration Genetics, University of Adelaide (2009-2012)
+PhD in Plant Molecular and Restoration Ecology University of Adelaide (2009-2012)

 MSc in Evolutionary Biology, Uppsala University (2006-2008)

 BSc in Environmental Science and Zoology, James Cook University (2004-2006)

 Early Career Research Award: Faculty of Science, University of Adelaide 2013

 Executive Dean's Order of Merit: Faculty of Science, University of Adelaide 2013

 PhD thesis: Received the 2013 South Australian Science Excellence Award in PhD Research Excellence - Life and Environmental Sciences